ggranum/twisted-kindling/README.md

           app.spec.js                          --> Unit tests for 'base'
           config.js                            --> A configuration module
           config.spec.js                       -->
-          firebase.utils.js                    --> Some shared firebase factories
           routes.js                            --> Route configuration for the entire application.
           _palette.scss                        --> Your configure the color palette for your application's CSS.
           _variables.scss                      --> Configure your SCSS variables, such as proportional widths, heights etc.
-        _twistedKindling/                      --> Supporting code that you aren't expected to need to edit. (this may become a separate bower project) experiments/                         --> You can ignore this folder for now.
-Discussion to come.
+        _twistedKindling/                      --> Supporting code that you aren't expected to need to edit. (this may become a separate bower project)
           _twisted_kindling.scss               --> Import this file in your primary scss file (see app.scss).
           _materialDesignHacks.scss/           --> Workarounds for issues found in the material design styles.
 See comments in the file.
           _tk-components.scss                  -->